odoo/documentation/content/applications/finance/accounting/receivables/customer_invoices/electronic_invoicing.rst

 .. note::
    - For E-FFF, the xml file only appears after having generated the PDF (:guilabel:`Print` or :guilabel:`Send & Print` button), since the PDF needs to be embedded inside the xml.
-   - By default, the :guilabel:`Factur-X` option is enabled.
-It means that an XML file is automatically included in the PDF document that is sent.
+   - Every PDF generated from Odoo contains a :guilabel:`Factur-X` XML file (for interoperability purpose).
+     For German and French companies, the option :guilabel:`Factur-X (PDF/A-3)` in addition enables validation checks on the invoice and generates a PDF/A-3 compliant file, required by plaftorms like Chorus Pro.
    - The formats available depend on the country registered in your company's :guilabel:`General Information`.
    - Odoo supports the **Peppol BIS Billing 3.0** format that can be used via existing access